grab/engineering-blog/_posts/2023-01-03-graph-service-platform.md

   </figure>
 </div>

 We are building an integrated graph ecosystem inside and outside Grab.
-The infrastructure and service/APIs are key components in graph-centric ecosystems; they provide graph arithmetic and basic capabilities of graphs in relation to search, computing, analysis etc. Besides that, we will also consider incorporating applications such as risk prediction and fraud detection in order to serve our current business needs.
+The infrastructure and service, or APIs are key components in graph-centric ecosystems; they provide graph arithmetic and basic capabilities of graphs in relation to search, computing, analysis etc. Besides that, we will also consider incorporating applications such as risk prediction and fraud detection in order to serve our current business needs.

 # Join us